opendr-eu/opendr/projects/python/perception/facial_expression_recognition/image_based_facial_emotion_estimation/README.md

 #### Running demo
 The pretrained models on AffectNet Categorical dataset are provided by [[1]](#1) which can be found [here](https://github.com/siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/tree/master/model/ml/trained_models/esr_9).
-Please note that the pretrained weights cannot be used for commercial purposes!
-To recognize a facial expression in images, run the following command:
+**Please note that the pretrained weights cannot be used for commercial purposes** To recognize a facial expression in images, run the following command:
 ```python
 python inference_demo.py image -i ./media/jackie.jpg -pre ./pretrained -d -s 2